Can Gout Actually Cause You A Heart Attack Or Stroke?

 All three compounds were derived from the same metabolic pathway which is the breakdown of phosphatidyl choline, also known as lecithin.
 This is a nutrient found mostly in red meat, chicken, shellfish, organ meats, eggs and milk which all basically come from animal and/or animal products.
 What they also found was that the compound trimethylamine N-oxide (TMAO) had clear connection with heart disease risk through the development of atherosclerosis.

-In conclusion, animal fats, and red meat in particular, can be hard on our heart and on our uric acid levels.
-As you can see, high consumption of animal fats/meat cannot only lead to gout but even heart disease.
+In conclusion, animal fats, and red meat in particular, may be hard on our heart and on our uric acid levels.
+As you can see, high consumption of animal fats/meat may not only lead to gout but even heart disease.

 Posted by Spiro Koulouris